phpearth/stats/README.md

   most cases turned off by administrators for various reasons, such as not following the group's code of conduct or low quality.
 * Offensive messages and inappropriate links can get you negative points.
+* Some topics (such as administrators announcements and similar) are awarded with extra points as a recognition for special contributions to the group.

 **What is the default points configuration and why such configuration for calculation?**